mmtk/mmtk-core/docs/contribute/mep.md

 -   Risks and Assumptions (optional)
 -   Related Issues (optional)

-Note: Sections in JEP but not in MEP:

--   Dependencies: We have the *Related Issues* section, instead.

 # Sections

 ## TL;DR

 This section should use about one to three sentences to summarize the MEP.
-JEP calls it "Summary", but we call it "TL;DR" (too long, didn't read) to emphasize that it should be short enough so that readers (including those in a hurry) can get the main idea very quickly without reading through the MEP.
+As the name "TL;DR" (too long, didn't read) suggests, this section should be short enough so that readers (including those in a hurry) can get the main idea very quickly without reading through the MEP.

 ## Goals